Idriosiris/spring-exercise/README_Solution.md

 ```

 # TODO
+1. Adding integration tests for the database as we don't do anything with that yet
-1. Any other way to improve the tests?
+2. Any other way to improve the tests?
    1. Builder for the JSON wiremock stubs
    2. Use custom hamcrest matchers
-2. Use transformer annotations between different layers and not plain methods
+3. Use transformer annotations between different layers and not plain methods
    1. Although debatable as they sometimes become more convoluted
-3. Add more unit tests
+4. Add more unit tests
    1. At the moment the testing pyramid is turned and the units we test are very big
    2. Surely certain aspects of the smaller classes can be tested individually
-4. Exception handling could be improved
+5. Exception handling could be improved
-5. Logging could be improved
+6. Logging could be improved
-6. Better documentation of resource for swagger
+7. Better documentation of resource for swagger

 # Done
 1. Initialize app with spring initializer